Table of Contents

 An allergy starts in the immune system.
-Our immune system reacts to the allergens considering them as foreign bodies in general.
-But in the case of allergies, an immune system mistakes harmless substances to the allergen and overreacts.
+Our immune system reacts to allergens considering them as foreign bodies in general.
+But in the case of allergies, an immune system mistakes harmless substances for the allergen and overreacts.
 This raises the levels of antibodies in the body.
 Histamine and other chemicals released by cells also react with these antibodies, causing an allergic reaction.
-There had been several reasons put forth to explain the occurrence of allergies.
+There have been several reasons put forth to explain the occurrence of allergies.

-This is why the people living in underdeveloped countries and unhygienic places have lesser common allergies than the rapidly increasing industrial countries. “ The more hygiene and cleaner the country is, the more allergy-prone the country can be,” a study stated before.
+This is why people living in underdeveloped countries and unhygienic places have fewer common allergies than those in rapidly increasing industrial countries. “ The more hygiene and cleaner the country is, the more allergy-prone the country can be,” a study stated before.

 The second study has proved that infants who are given antibiotics in the first year of life are at higher risk of developing chronic allergies like asthma later on in their lives.

 Next comes the hygiene hypothesis.
 It explained the fact that children living in a large or joint family with more siblings are less prone to any allergies than the child in small families.
 The impact of symbiotic bacteria and parasites has also been included in the theory.
 Higher industrialization, sophisticated lifestyles, and antibiotic intake being regular lead to sensitivity in the body.

 There are 14 prominent types of allergies complained about vastly.
 In the rapidly growing world, 20 percent of them suffer from allergic rhinitis.

 Food allergens result in food allergies.
 Symptoms of food allergies include itching, swelling of the tongue, drop in blood pressure, breathing difficulties, diarrhea, and vomiting.